vshirvaikar/rrcf/README.md

 The original GRF package should be installed first, as it provides all analysis functions related to causal forests (variable importance, visualization, etc.)

+***Note (January 2025)***: The installation is currently supported for MacOS and Linux, but runs into a compilation error on Windows.
+We are aware of the issue and looking into a solution.

 ```R
 install.packages("grf")
 devtools::install_github("vshirvaikar/rrcf", subdir = "r-package/rrcf")